aanis434/hrm/README.md

 Run ``php artisan migrate --seed command.``

-Notice: seed is important, because it will create the first admin user and 1 employee for you.
+Notice: seed is important, because it will create the first admin and 1 employee user for you.

 Run `php artisan key:generate command.`

-If you have file/photo fields, run php artisan storage:link command.

 And that's it, go to your domain and login: